jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 This is a negative and positive.
 When you are working remotely, you have fewer random interactions with coworkers.
 You most likely interact with your team plus the same handful of people outside of your team regularly but rarely interact with others.

 In an office, there is a chance you'll run into people outside your usual circle of communication.
 You might eat lunch with a broader variety of people.
-You may bump into others while getting some coffee or a snack.
+You may bump into others while getting a coffee or a snack.

 You can help increase interactions on a distributed team by having some chat rooms that encourage random discussions.
 Another option is to have a regular and optional meeting scheduled where people can give an informal presentation on something that interests them.